 How Often Do Washing Machines Set on Fire?

-For example, leading manufacturer Whirpool have recently had to recall half a million washing machines, under the brand names of Hotpoint and Indesit.
+For example, leading manufacturer Whirpool had to recall half a million washing machines under the brand names of Hotpoint and Indesit in 2019.
 This recall occurred as a result of the machines’ door locking system, which was discovered to overheat, and can cause fire to start.

 This kind of fault is a manufacturing issue, and it highlights how easy it can be for a washing machine to become an extremely dangerous appliance if it is not properly constructed.

-What to Do if Your Washing Machine Goes on Fire
+What to Do If Your Washing Machine Catches Fire

 If you unfortunately notice smoke or sparks coming from the washing machine, do not panic.
 Here are the best steps to help you handle this: